Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 12.09.14  Textselection -plugin works in direction wysiwyg->wikitext with FF, Chrome and IE in MW 1.22.x.
+In MW 1.23.x it works too, but IE does not scroll to selected location automatically, you have to do it manually.

 - 11.09.14  Upgraded WikiEditor v0.3.1 (of MW 1.22.0) to v0.4.0 (of MW 1.23.3).

 - 11.09.14  In MW 1.22.10 + IE11 textselection plugin in wysiwyg->wikitext direction does not work.
 Because extension is enabled and wysiwyg->wikitext direction works with FF and Chrome, bookmarks are left in wikitext code with IE, so remove these: `<span data-cke-bookmark="1" style="display: none;" id="cke_bm_190c">&nbsp;</span>`.
 In case texselection plugin is fixed to work with MW and IE then this should be removed.
 MW1.23.3 + IE11 does not have this bookmark problem.